GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 The Study Builder is a Java application built on the Spring framework.
 The backend database is a MySQL database, which is shared with the Study Datastore.
 The application has a built-in authentication and authorization functionality.

-The Study Builder can be deployed as a Java web application on servers that have Java, Tomcat and MySQL installed.

-When deploying the application on GCP, the cloud resources that can be used are:
+When deploying the application on GCP, the cloud resources used are:

-1. Google Kubernetes Engine
+1. Google Kubernetes Engine (GKE)
 1. Cloud SQL (MySQL)

 ### Study Datastore